 You can now use Box to host and insert files into courses on the UCSF CLE.
 This includes Word documents, PowerPoint presentations, images, PDFs and much more.
 Files can be uploaded to Box and copied or linked to courses in the CLE.
 Want to make a change to a file?
 Simply update the file in Box and all linked versions of the file in the CLE will automatically update.
 Here are a few more reasons to use the Box repository with the CLE:

 - Access all course files on Box from any computer with an internet connection – no need for flash drives, external hard drives or bringing your laptop home to work on course documents.

-- Link to video files or large multi-touch books that are too large to upload directly to the CLE.
+- Copy video files or large multi-touch books that are too large to upload directly to the CLE.

 - Box is mobile friendly!
 Access all course files from your iPhone, Android or other mobile device.